 Ambi Fade Cream is one of the most popular cosmetic products for reducing skin discoloration.
 The brand describes itself as “Scientifically Proven For People Of Color.”

-But does Ambi Fade Cream contain ingredients proven in medical studies to reduce discoloration and improve skin quality, or are these just marketing claims?
-Does the product contain any questionable additive ingredients?
+But does Ambi Fade Cream contain ingredients proven to reduce discoloration and improve skin quality?
+Does it contain any unhealthy ingredients?
 Why did Ambi’s manufacturer receive an FDA warning letter?
-And how do real users rate and describe the effects of Ambi Fade Cream?
+And is Ambi Fade Cream better or worse than popular discoloration products like Good Molecules Discoloration Correcting Serum?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Ambi Fade Cream based on medical studies to give our take on whether the product is likely to be effective, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Ambi Fade Cream to give our take on whether or not the product is likely to be effective for reducing skin discoloration, and whether or not it's healthy.

-We’ll also explain why the brand received a warning letter from the FDA.
+We’ll also explain why the brand received a warning letter from the FDA, and compare Ambi Fade Cream to other popular discoloration products to pick our winners (and losers).

 Ingredient Analysis

-The ingredients in Ambi Fade Cream are shown above.
+The ingredients in Ambi Fade Cream are shown below:

 There are a number of active ingredients in this formulation with research backing both for depigmentation and anti-aging.